The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Abstract

 \section{Abstract}

 Given a Lagrangian fibration $\pi : X \to \mathbb{P}^n$ of a compact hyper-K\"ahler manifold of $\text{K3}^{[n]}$, $\text{Kum}_n$, OG10 or OG6-type, we construct a natural compactification of its dual torus fibration.
-Specifically, this compactification is given by a quotient of $X$ by $\text{Aut}^{\circ}(X / \mathbb{P}^n)$, the group of automorphisms acting trivially on the second cohomology and respecting the Lagrangian fibration.
+Specifically, this compactification is given by a quotient of $X$ by certain automorphisms acting trivially on the second cohomology and respecting the Lagrangian fibration.
 It is a compact hyper-K\"ahler orbifold with identical period mapping behavior as $X$.